andrewwijaya/daylist/README.md

 - [x] Ability to add icons
 - [ ] Ability to change icons
 - [ ] Add support of emoji icons
-- [ ] Ability to add icon color
-- [ ] Ability to change the color of the icon
 - [x] Ability to add event background color
 - [ ] Ability to change event background color
 - [x] Convert wording of past events to i.e. "2 days ago"